jaimevalero/pandas_diff/README.md

 For every item in a table, by using pandas_diff you will have an event log to audit of how the resources are being consumed.

-<h3>Conciliation</h3>
+<h3>Conciliation of info</h3>

 To conciliate one datasource against the source of truth.
 Eg: You have a CMDB controlling with info regarding virtual machines.
 As there are several methods for creating those VMs, you use pandas_diff to replicate state of the infraestructure against the CMDB.

+<h3>Disaster recovery environments</h3>
+Eg: You have a disaster recovery environment for your platform.
+You can synch two platforms, production and disaster recovery, using their APIs and pandas_diff to propagate the changes (in objects, users, permissions) from production to disaster recovery environments.

 ## Features